Pentools-4AHEL/WebcamLogger/README.md

 # WebcamLogger

 This is a little python script to log your webcam activity in the background.
-It's written for windows and only works if have at least one webcam ;)
+It's written for windows and only works if you have at least one webcam ;)

 DO MUST NOT USE THIS FOR ANY ILLEGAL ACT.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE THAT IS CAUSED BY THIS SCRIPT!